JiFish/artemis/README.md

 * **REFRESH** - Force the screen to draw.
 * **REFRESH WAIT** - Prevent the screen from drawing until the next **REFRESH** or user input command.

-Tip: A tool is provided to convert playscii (http://vectorpoem.com/playscii/) `.psci` files to `.sda` files, along with files to allow the tool to use the Artemis character set and palette.
-See tools/playscii
+TIP: Resources are provided to help you create `.sda` screen files using playscii (http://vectorpoem.com/playscii/) See `tools/playscii` in the install directory.

 ### Unconditional branching